-The gain or loss on financial assets at fair value through profit or loss for the years ended December 31, 2023 and 2022 were gain of \$83,154 and loss of \$212,462, respectively.
+The gain on financial assets at fair value through profit or loss for the years ended December 31, 2024 and 2023 were gain of \$51,166 and gain of \$83,154, respectively.

-During the years ended December 31, 2023 and 2022, the dividends of \$56,025 and \$78,204, respectively, related to investment at fair value through profit or loss, were recognized.
+For the years ended December 31, 2024 and 2023, the dividends of \$43,645 and \$56,025, respectively, related to investment measured at fair value through profit or loss, were recognized.

-As of December 31, 2023 and 2022, the financial assets measured at fair value through profit or loss of the Group had not been pledged as collateral.
+As of December 31, 2024 and 2023, the financial assets measured at fair value through profit or loss of the Group was not pledged as collateral.

-(ii) The Group has assessed that the domestic unlisted common shares are held within a business model whose objective is achieved by both collecting the contractual cash flows and by selling securities; therefore, they have been designated as debt investment and classified as financial assets mandatorily measured value through profit or loss.

-(iii) The Group holds derivative financial instruments to hedge certain freight and interest rate risk exposures arising from its operating and financing activities.
+- (ii) The Group has assessed that the domestic unlisted common shares are held within a business model whose objective is achieved by both collecting the contractual cash flows and by selling securities; therefore, they have been designated as debt investment and classified as financial assets mandatorily measured value through profit or loss. - (iii) The Group holds derivative financial instruments to hedge certain interest rate risk exposures arising from its operating and financing activities.
 The following derivative instruments, without the application of hedge accounting, were classified as mandatorily measured at fair value through profit or loss: